scandyna/multidiagtools/README.md

 ### Common tools

-Following tools are needed as well to build and install Mdt on a native Windows system, as well as cross-compile it on a Linux machine.
+Following tools are needed to build and install Mdt on a native Windows system, as well as cross-compile it on a Linux machine.

 #### Dependency Walker